wph12/MDP-Android/README.md

 **Start Movement:**

 Android will send the following message to Raspberry Pi to start the movement of the robot (assuming obstacles were set).
+This is the start command for week 9
 ```json
 {"cat": "control", "value": "start"}
 ```

 ### Raspberry Pi to android
 **Location Updates:**

 Raspberry Pi will periodically notify Android with the updated location of the robot, so its location may be displayed on the iPad
 ```json
 {"cat": "location", "value": {"x": 1, "y": 1, "d": 0}}
 ```

-**Image Recognition**
+**Image Recognition:**

 Raspberry Pi will send the following message to Android, so that Android can update the results of the image recognition:
 ```json